 The Sea, arises from the context in which the installation is located, in «La Marina de Valencia», on the shores of the Mediterranean Sea.
 Inspired by the waves of the sea, Clap Studio created a conceptual sea made from electro-welded wire mesh modules that are superimposed on each other, generating different opacities and different depths in the sea.
 The studio also thought about the ambient lighting of the space using integrated spherical lights that simulate jellyfish suspended in the water of this sea.

 The Sea is more than a space, it is a hyper-functional system.
 It is made up of only 3 different modules that are easy to assemble, disassemble and transport.
-The connection between modules is made through simple couplings in the base and to secure the system, flanges are used to fix the installation.
 The premise of versatility and ease of assembly and disassembly inspired the studio to think in terms of democratic and lightweight materials together with simple fastening systems.
-For the seats, Clap decided to give a new use to the fire-retardant foams made from recycled materials commonly used in construction.
+For the seats, we decided to give a new use to the fire-retardant foams made from recycled materials commonly used in construction.
 Instead, the studio decided to use them as seat cushions and attach them with two simple straps to the system.

 The Sea becomes a permeable space that has more or less opacity depending on the composition of the modules and the position of the viewer.
 The grid generates different depths and plays with the public who, on entering this space, seem to be submerged in the sea.

 Photography: David Zarzoso

 Frame Awards 2022 Nominee | Best Events Venue of the Year